ForgottenGlory/Living-Skyrim-2/README.md

 ## Wabbajack Installation
 If you are updating your existing installation of Living Skyrim, skip to [Updating Living Skyrim](#updating-living-skyrim).

 1. Run Wabbajack.exe.
-At the bottom of the window, click Install from Disk.
-Select the Living Skyrim Wabbajack installer you downloaded.
+At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Living Skyrim card.
+Once it finishes downloading, click the play/right arrow icon.
 2. Set the Installation Location to C:\Living Skyrim.
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD. **Important!:** Do not install the modlist to your Skyrim SE installation folder OR the folder that Wabbajack.exe is in.
 3. Click Run.